French Assurance Vie (French Life Insurance investment policies)

 An assurance vie is simply a wrapper that holds financial investments.

-It is similar to a Life Policy in other countries - but there are some key French rules worth understanding.
+It is similar to a Life Insurance Policy in other countries - but there are some key French rules worth understanding.

 You initially transfer money from a bank account into the wrapper.